This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・Bizen Ware (Okayama Prefecture)

-Unglazed, high-fired stoneware characterized by its robust texture and natural finishes.
+Unglazed, high-fired stoneware characterized by its robust texture and natural finish.

 ・Kutani Ware (Ishikawa Prefecture)